 I saw these Binding Babies ™ for the first time in a holiday open house at one of my LQS in Tucson.
 Quilt Basket had a basket full of two size options.
-I just couldn’t walk by without getting one and Carol (one of my favorite workers there) didn’t need to say much to talk me into buying both sizes.
-Of course, being the frugal Dutch woman that I am, I justified the purchase by telling myself that one would be for my next pattern release giveaway.
-Carol told me that you could place it on your sewing machine like a spool to help you bind but I thought “no, there is no way that would work for me”.
+I just couldn’t walk by without getting one.
+Carol (my favorite workers there) didn’t need to say much to talk me into buying both sizes.
+Of course, being the frugal Dutch woman that I am, I justified the purchase by telling myself that one would be for a giveaway.
+Carol told me to place it on your sewing machine like a spool. help you bind but I thought “no, there is no way that would work for me”.
 Not pinning the binding down first, well that would be a time saver.
 And I wouldn’t get the multiple tiny pin pokes that I normally get . . . binding is the hardest part of quilting for me.

 I have tried every way I can think of, but it just kills me.
 So I took some time to have fun with the fact that I had six (yes, six) quilts waiting to be bound.
 I made all of the binding so I could have some great photos.
 I even tried out the Binding Babies ™ as a spool and guess what?
 They work!
 It is so easy.
 I didn’t see any difference in straightness of seam.
 In all honesty, I don’t pin my strips together.
 Why should binding be different?
 When I posted them on Instagram, I met the creator of the tool, which I call the cutest quilting tool ever.
 She agreed to this interview so please welcome Shari Butler to my corner of the quilting world.